HaydenLeBaron/arezzo/README.md

 # README

-Arezzo-lite is a racket module language that aims to be a compositional scratch pad for musicians writing quartets.
+Arezzo is a racket module language that aims to be a compositional scratch pad for musicians writing quartets.

 ## Features